-Membership of employees and worker in association(s) or Unions recognised by the listed entity
+7. Membership of employees and worker in association(s) or Unions recognised by the listed entity

-FY2025 FY2024 Category Total employees / workers in respective category No. of employees / workers in respective category, who are part of association(s) or Union (B) % (B/A) Total employees / workers in respective Category (C) No. of employees / workers in respective category, who are part of association (S) or Union (D) % (D/C) Total Permanent Employees d is not engaged or Male , 0 0 ough it allows a all employees to ex ees to exercise the Female - lawful right to 'freedom of association'. - NA Total Permanent Workers Male Female
+P2 FY2025 FY2024 P3 No. of No. of P4 employees employees Total / workers in Total / workers in P5 P5 employees respective employees respective P6 /workers in category, who /workers in category, who P7 respectiveare part ofrespectiveare part ofcategoryassociation(s)Categoryassociation (s) P8 Category (D/C) P9 Total Permanent Employees The Company does not have any employee trade union and is not engaged or inv volved Male in any collective bargaining agreement, although it allows all employees to exerc ise the Female lawful right to 'freedom of association'.
+Total Permanent Workers NA Male Female